JGRennison/OpenTTD-patches/README.md

 * Add very and extremely slow options to town growth rate setting.
 * Add a setting to scale town growth rate by proportion of town cargo transported.
 * Add "indifferent" mode to the town council attitude to area restructuring setting.
+* Disallow converting town-owned roads to types with the no houses flag.

 #### Industries